-Here at IP we have reviewed major business school gifts from individual donors over the past few years and are analyzing new gifts nearly every week.
+Here at IP we have reviewed major business school gifts from individual donors over the past few years and are analyzing new such gifts on an ongoing basis.
 This guide explores who's making the gifts, what schools are getting the money, and what strings are attached to those million-dollar-plus checks.

 One would think that major gifts to business schools come primarily from alumni and, for the most part, that is what we found.
 On the rare occasion in which donors give to multiple schools, and schools other than the donor's alma mater, they tend to maintain a tight geographical spread, keeping their gifts aimed at business schools within one state or small region.